golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 As of fall 2024, new COVID variants are on the rise.
 As we head back to campus, keep in mind that thousands of students are returning from all over the world.
 In light of this, the following policies and suggestions govern our in-person meetings:

-* **Masks** are *strongly recommended* during the first two weeks of the semester.
-Following the first two weeks, the use of masks is *encouraged*.
-That said: It's important that we be able to see and hear each other well.
+* **Masks** are *strongly encouraged* during the first two weeks of the semester.
+After the first two weeks, the use of masks is *encouraged*.
+However: It's important that we be able to see and hear each other well.
 In the interest of effective interpersonal communication, *feel welcome to lower your mask (if you wish) if you are actively speaking to the entire class.*
-* **No food in the classroom**.
+* **No food in the classroom, please**.
 It's not sanitary, it leaves a mess, and it's risky around computers.
 * **Drinks** in containers with lids are permitted.

 ---